Award expands programs with Cook County Corrections

 “Raise your hand if you have a place where you felt very relaxed,” Baker says to the men, his voice echoing off cinderblock walls.
 “It could be the beach or the woods.
 Your ‘happy place.’”

 Baker is one of 18 UIC College of Nursing master’s degree students who, during the spring semester, completed a clinical rotation in Cook County Jail, 2700 S. California Ave.
-Each Tuesday, the students passed through a gauntlet of medical detectors and checkpoints to provide health education to detainees.
+Each Tuesday, the students passed through a gauntlet of metal detectors and checkpoints to provide health education to detainees.

 The public health practicum is one of three justice health initiatives of the UIC College of Nursing that are getting a boost under a one-year grant from the Rita and Alex Hillman Foundation, one of the nation’s leading philanthropies dedicated to advancing health through nursing.